-Creatine is just a naturally occurring reaction in the body, by taking creatine it just allows your body to replenish the amount of ATP/PC in the body quicker and there is more in the body, it will not have any negative effects on the body.
+Creatine is a naturally occurring compound in the body, and by taking creatine you just allow your body to replenish the amount of ATP it has access to at a quicker rate.

-Another thing is, when on creatine and even when not taking creatine, drink water, staying hydrated is key when on or off creatine.
+Another thing is, when on creatine and even when not taking creatine, you should make sure you drink enough water, as staying hydrated is key when on or off creatine.

-Finally, creatine doesn’t make you fat, it just draws more water to the muscles making them seem more full and therefore the increased water intake will make an athlete weigh more.
+Finally, creatine doesn’t make you fat, it just draws more water to the muscles making them seem more full and therefore the increased water intake can make an athlete weigh more.